Site Implementation «Prev Next»

 Directories organize the information in a natural manner, where the sites in the directory are compiled by human editors.
 Navigating through a directory as an information-seeking strategy is useful for a novice but may lead to frustration depending on how specific the information need is and how many different categories the user needs to navigate through.
 Also, there is the issue of coverage discussed earlier, as compared to the billions of web pages indexed by the main search engines, the Yahoo Directory lists only several million web pages.
 To overcome the problem of coverage, directory services either partner with a web search engine such as Google to provide supplementary answers for their users' queries, or they power their own search using proprietary search engine technology.

-Company name and Web site
+• Company Name and Web site

+Indirectly related to revenue in terms of company "branding," your company Web site name is important for many reasons.
+It defines who the company is and possibly what it does.
+Remember, too, that limited options are available for domain names.
 It is possible that you will create an e-commerce site for an already-existing company.
 If this is the case, you have to consider what to name the site.
 If you are lucky, you will simply name the site after the company.
 Many site developers for large, multidivisional companies must create site names that reflect a particular company function or product.
+On January 27, 2010, Sun was acquired by Oracle Corporation for $7.4 billion dollars based on an agreement signed on April 20, 2009.
+You must create a name that adequately conveys the site's purpose, products, and services.

 In the next lesson, the process of defining products and services will be discused.